London to Amsterdam

 -

-Return ticket from Paris.
+Return travel from Amsterdam.

 Alcoholic drinks